keepaliveit-staging/staging.keepaliveit.co.uk/_services/operations-consultancy-consumer.markdown

 {% include breadcrumbs.html %}

+<p>We take care of all aspects of your platform management, from coordinating complex supplier chains to providing comprehensive monitoring and reporting.</p>

 ## Save money & make I.T assets more reliable with the help of Keep-Alive I.T
 Home automation

 Smart home.
 Smart you.

 Plex server for the home

 Backup solutions